Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 However, all of these four answers are imperfect and can lead to high financial loss in some situations.

-For answer (1), this method is very inadvisable as some bugs are inevitable~\cite{zhang2016towards}.
-Without maintenance, the useful life of the programs will be much shortened and attackers can freely attack the contracts.
+For answer (1), this method is very inadvisable as some bugs are usually inevitable.
+Without maintenance, the usefulness life of the programs will be much shortened and attackers can freely attack existing contracts that contain vulnerabilities.

-For answer (2), this method can lead to enormous financial loss for the contract owners, as the Ethers cannot be transferred unless a specific code include in the contract.
-The DAO attack~\cite{DAOAttack} is an example of this. it made the DAO (Decentralized Autonomous Organization) lose 3.6 million Ethers.
-In 2016, an attacker found a bug named reentrancy~\cite{liu2018reguard, rodler2018sereum} in the DAO contract.
-Since the DAO contract did not contain a Selfdestruct function and did not develop as an upgradeable contract, there was no way to modify the contract and this lead to an enormous financial loss for the organization.
+For answer (2), this method can lead to enormous financial loss for the contract owners, as the Ethers cannot be transferred unless a specific code is included in the contract.
+Although the contract owners find there is a bug like the reentrancy~\citep{liu2018reguard, rodler2018sereum} in their smart contracts, there was no way to modify the contract, as the contract did not contain a Selfdestruct function and was not develop as an upgradeable contract, which might lead to an enormous financial loss for the organization.